Souvik-R/Sample-Github-Actions-Workflow/README.md

-Welcome to the sample giothub actions workfloe setup end to end.
+Welcome to the sample giothub actions workflow setup end to end.

 Added first workflow